SurveyG: A Multi-Agent LLM Framework with Hierarchical Citation Graph for Automated Survey Generation: Methodology

 Given a user query $q$, our goal is to construct a hierarchical citation graph $G$ that encompasses all relevant papers while capturing the evolutionary trends of research in the field.
 We first employ an LLM to expand the query into a set of diverse keywords $\{k_1, \ldots, k_n\} = \text{LLM}(q)$.
 Using these keywords, we retrieve candidate papers through the crawling module.
 After collecting the relevant papers, we establish edges between them based on citation links and quantify their semantic relatedness through weighted connections.
 The weight $w$ assigned to an edge connecting papers $v_i$ and $v_j$ is defined as

 where $\text{sim}(\cdot)$ denotes the cosine similarity between the text embedding vectors of the two papers.
-For computational efficiency, embeddings are derived solely from the abstract of each paper, which captures the core conceptual content while minimizing processing overhead.
+We consider two embedding strategies: abstract-based embeddings, which are efficient and widely available but may be incomplete or overstated, and LLM-generated summary-based embeddings, which better capture methodological and empirical content but require full text and extra processing \cite{zhang2025scientific}.
+We use summary-based embeddings by default because our pipeline already produces content-focused summaries (as detailed in the paragraph below), enabling richer semantic representations of methods, tasks, and domain contributions, and falls back to abstract-based embeddings when full-text access is unavailable.

 To better leverage the key content of each paper for survey generation, every node $v_i$ is enriched with a summarization derived from its corresponding document $d_i$.
-We design specialized prompt templates tailored to different paper types \cite{liang2025surveyx}(e.g., surveys, methodological contributions, benchmarks, theoretical works).
-After this phase, we obtain a flat graph $\hat{G} = (V, E)$ that encompasses the papers relevant to the user’s topic along with their relationships.
+We design specialized prompt templates tailored to different paper types \cite{liang2025surveyx} (e.g., surveys, methodological contributions, benchmarks, theoretical works) to extract salient information, including research objectives, methodological approaches, key findings, and limitations.
+After this phase, we obtain a flat graph $\hat{G} = (V, E)$ that encompasses the papers relevant to the user's topic along with their relationships.
 Each node $v_i \in V$ is associated with a set of attributes defined as

-where $\text{metadata}(v_i)$ contains bibliographic information such as the paper’s title, authors, and publication year, and $\text{summary}(d_i)$ represents the content-based summarization of the corresponding document.
+where $\text{metadata}(v_i)$ contains bibliographic information such as the paper's title, authors, and publication year, and $\text{summary}(d_i)$ represents the content-based summarization of the corresponding document.
 These attributes are also stored in the database $D$ to facilitate efficient retrieval and analysis.